Use Facebook to complement your website

-I’ll send you a no-obligation quote and my Terms & Conditions… and I promise no pushy sales calls.
+We’ll send you a no-obligation quote and our Terms & Conditions… and we promise no pushy sales calls.

 Prices will vary depending on your current Facebook business page’s set-up.
-I recognise that small organisations don’t necessarily have a lot of spare cash, so keep my fees affordable.
-For more in-depth work, I just charge by the hour.
+We recognise that small organisations don’t necessarily have a lot of spare cash, so keep our fees affordable.
+For more in-depth work, we just charge by the hour.